Wacom-Developer/sdk-for-devices-win-classic/README.md

 # Wacom Ink SDK for devices - Windows Classic

-## Introduction to CDL - Windows Classic
+## Introduction

 ---

-The *Common Device Library* (CDL) is supplied as a single library that can handle different types of pen or touch input from Wacom and third-party devices.
+The Wacom Ink SDK for devices incorporates the *Common Device Library* (CDL) supplied as a single library that can handle different types of pen or touch input from Wacom and third-party devices.
 The benefits of using the CDL include:

 * Less implementation effort for developers: integration of a single library gives support for a range of input devices